platform-mesh/platform-mesh.github.io/concepts/control-planes.md

 ## Workspace hierarchy

 Workspaces are hierarchical.
-Platform Mesh can use that hierarchy to represent organizational and account structure while keeping API resources isolated at each level.
+Platform Mesh uses that hierarchy to represent organizational and account structure while keeping API resources isolated at each level.

 ```mermaid
 graph TD